 Since the products are low on cost and risk and do not reflect a customer's personality, the customer spends little time in evaluating the brands.
-Moreover, since there are
+Moreover, since there are little or no major differences perceived among the alternatives, often the basis for evaluation are price, taste, size, and packaging.
+Consider the example of buying toothpaste or tomato ketchup.
+The only time that we spend in buying it is picking it up from the shelf.

-Thus consumer decision making processes differ across product groups.
+Thus consumer decision making processes different across product groups.

-6.6 POST PURCHASE BEHAVIOR
+6.7 POST PURCHASE BEHAVIOR